miguelppais/fishcensus-netlogo/Readme.txt

 The run stops when all divers are finished
 Survey times are set in minutes on the interface Environment color changed to dark blue

+0.5
+Added new movement algorithm loosely based on Reefex model (behavior-driven movement) Fish change behavior every x seconds
+Number of species and variable values are imported from a csv file approach.dist is a new fish variable.
+Fish move away from the diver if this distance is reached visible.dist is now a property of fish species.
+Global variable changed to max.visibility New memory algorithm: super memory makes divers remember all fish, if turned off, divers forget fish that leave the FOV